micheledaros/gnome-shell-extension-simulate-switching-workspaces-on-active-monitor/README.md

 # gnome-shell-extension-simulate-switching-workspaces-on-active-monitor

-Simulates switching workspaces on the active monitor.
+(almost) allows to have separate workspaces on multiple monitors

 #### Details

-The extension does not actually switch workspaces, but moves all the windows on the active monitor to the next screen
+After you switch to a different workspace(by using the preview, or by selecting an app on the dock), the windows on the monitors that don't have the focus are moved to the visible workspace.
+So it looks like you are switching workspaces only on the active monitor, leaving the others unchanged.

 ![Alt text](screenshot.png?raw=true "Screenshot")

 #### Prerequisites

 * The option "Workspaces span displays"  from tweaks must be active.
-* It works best with the Static Workspaces option active.
+* The option "Static Workspaces" must be active.

 #### Hot keys